 - Schizonts further divide to produce numerous merozoites (10-000-30,000 or even more) packaged within the merosome vesicles (protects from the phagocytic Kupffer cells).

-- The pre-erythrocytic schizogony lasts 5-16 days, which generally impose little or no symptoms.
+- The pre-erythrocytic schizogony lasts 5-16 days and generally imposes little or no symptoms.

 - Some sporozoites will stay dormant in the hepatic cells as hypnozoites, while a few will proceed to infect the other cells (particularly RBCs) and initiates erythrocytic schizogony.
 Within the RBCs, the malarial parasite goes through a repeated cycle of parasitic development.

 - The merozoites enter the RBCs through attachment and invasion through components like micronemes, rhoptries and dense granules.